gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 };
 ```

 See how there is far less identical outputs at the start of the LUT when using a 10-bit output?
-Only the first three relative luminances map to a 12-bit PWM 0, rather than the first 10 when using a 8-bit PWM.
+Only the first three lightness values map to a 12-bit PWM of 0, rather than the first 10 when using a 8-bit PWM.

+Once you run out of PWM resolution, for even smoother control, you can use temporal dithering to artificially increase the resolution of the PWM.
+This is where you vary the duty cycle around the desired value to give the appearance of a higher resolution PWM[^codeinsecurity-the-problem-with-driving-leds-with-pwm].

 ### Gamma Correction

-The Gamma function was designed to convert from a CRT voltage to the luminance[^led-shield-led-brightness-gamma-correction-no].
+Instead of the CIE lightness function for linearize perceived brightness, some people use the gamma function instead.
+The gamma function was designed to convert from a CRT voltage to the luminance[^led-shield-led-brightness-gamma-correction-no].
 It just happens that the Gamma function is very similar to the CIE lightness formula above and gives you "good enough" results in many cases.

 The gamma equation is: